astropy/astroquery/docs/hst/hst.rst

 RETURN_TYPE can be VOTABLE, CSV or JSON.

 ---------------------------
-5. Querying target names in Hubble archive
+5. Querying target names in the Hubble archive
 ---------------------------

+The query_target function queries the name of the target as given by the proposer of the observations.

 .. code-block:: python